JERRY SCHEMMEL

 • Contact

-Jerry Schemmel spent 10 years as a radio play by play announcer fot the Colorado Rockies.
+Jerry Schemmel is currently a radio play by play announcer for the Colorado Rockies, on flagship radio station, KOA, in Denver.
 Prior to the Rockies, Schemmel spent 20 seasons broadcasting radio and television in the NBA, two years for the Minnesota Timberwolves and the last 18 with the Denver Nuggets.
-He is also the host of "Amazing Americans," on KOA Radio in Denver.

 evangelical outreach booklet.